PrefectHQ/prefect/docs/guides/webhooks.md

 </div>

-If you need to disable an existing webhook without deleting it, use `toggle`:
+Disable an existing webhook without deleting it with `toggle`:

 <div class="terminal">